 While adopting a cloud-native architecture offers many advantages, it does not come without challenges.
 These considerations are crucial for organisations looking to make a successful transition.

 Integrating legacy systems is one of the primary challenges in transitioning to a cloud-native architecture.
-Many organisations have established applications and infrastructure that may not align seamlessly with native principles of cloud computing.
+Many organisations have established legacy systems, applications and infrastructure that may not align seamlessly with native principles of cloud computing.
 This necessitates careful planning and potentially incremental migration strategies to ensure a smooth transition without disrupting critical operations.

 Managing data in a cloud-native environment requires thoughtful consideration.
 While stateless applications are designed for easy scaling and redundancy, stateful applications with critical data dependencies present additional challenges.
 Implementing robust data management and storage solutions, such as distributed databases or object stores, ensures data integrity and availability.